Required Record Keeping Duration

 If your company is being wound up, the liquidator of the company must ensure that all the books and papers of the company are retained for at least 5 years from the date of dissolution of the company.

-If my company purchases a new accounting software, do we need to migrate all the accounting transactions recorded in the existing accounting software to the new accounting software?
+Q5.
+If a company purchases a new accounting software, does it need to migrate all the accounting transactions recorded in the existing accounting software to the new accounting software?

 There is no specific requirement for companies to migrate the accounting transactions recorded in the existing accounting software to the new accounting software.